kq1231/timely/tasks.md

 ---

 - Tab 1
-    - Change row colour || Bahir nikaldo
+    - Change row colour || Bahir nikaldo -D
-    - No need for time
+    - No need for time -D
-    - Output screen should be like tab 5's
+    - Output screen should be like tab 5's -D

 - Tab 5
-    - Date should not wrap
+    - Date should not wrap -D
-    - Default text styling
+    - Default text styling -D

-- Left align "Activities" header
+- Left align "Activities" header -D

-- Tab 6 and 7
+- Tab 6 and 7 -D
-    - Create files for tab 6 and 7 -D
+    - Create files for tab 6 and 7
     - Get tab 2, 6, and 7 under one umbrella: *tab_[2, 6, 7]*
     - Have a common repository: *repo.dart*
     - Have CRUD function named *writeTab2Model, etc.* that take in as arguments the file.